a7ex/SBEnumerator/README.md

 ```
 ### Download binary

-- Download the `sbenumerator` app binary from the latest [release](https://github.com/a7ex/SBEnumerator/tree/master/release)
+- Download the `sbenumerator` binary from the latest [release](https://github.com/a7ex/SBEnumerator/releases/latest)
-- Copy `SBEnumerator` to your desktop
+- Copy `sbenumerator` to your desktop
 - Open a Terminal window and run this command to give the app permission to execute:

 ```